Find Your Perfect School

 Accreditation: HLC and CAEP

 The university only hires the best teachers and, thus, ensures that students thrive under their guidance.
-Bloomington has established a reputation as the school for teachers for this reason.
+Bloomington has established a reputation as a school for teachers for this reason.

 Sports is as much a business as, say, the manufacturing and retail industries.
 Thus, a master’s degree in sports management is a business degree, which also pays well if you know how to maximize it.
 Concentrations include sports law, college athletics, coaching, event, and facilities management, most of which involve behind-the-scenes, business-related work.